 Leaf Blowers under Scrutiny

 There is a growing concern about the implications connected to the usage of leaf blowers.
-In several locations legislation has already been enacted, and many municipalities are in the process of formulating proposals or ordinances or.
+In several locations legislation has already been enacted, and many municipalities are in the process of formulating proposals or ordinances.
 The Federal Clean Air Act has a provision that preempts State legislation.
 That is why action to limit the impact of non-road engines needs to take place on municipal or county level.
 For those who are interested in pursuing legislation, we have collected a comprehensive collection of science- based information about the several aspects of leaf blowing.
 You can also click her for direct linkage:

 There are many ways in which Leaf Blowers can be restricted